jcrunge/ProgramacionBots/README.md

 # Programacion Bots
-**Firts you have to use python 2.7**
+**First you have to use python 2.7**

-Install Selenium becouse is a headless Webkit and eliminates the need for a graphical browser, tests run much faster.
+Install Selenium because is a headless Webkit and eliminates the need for a graphical browser, tests run much faster.

 This is what you have to do: